finos/datahelix/docs/CucumberSyntax.md

 * _{field} contains numeric values outside {min} and {max}_, executes the generator and asserts that _field_ contains either `null` or numeric values outside _{min}_ and _{max}_.
 * _{field} contains strings of length outside {min} and {max}_, executes the generator and asserts that _field_ contains either `null` or strings with lengths outside _{min}_ and _{max}_.
 * _{field} contains strings matching /{regex}/_, executes the generator and asserts that _field_ contains either `null` or strings that match the given regular expression.
+* _{field} contains anything but strings matching /{regex}/_, executes the generator and asserts that _field_ contains either `null` or strings that do not match the given regular expression.

 ### Cucumber test style guide
 * Tests should be written to validate one piece of logic only per test.